mala-lab/GGAD/README.md

 python src/graphsage_anomalydae.py
 python src/graphsage_aegis.py

-All the competing methods are adapted to mini-batch training and semi-supervised setting.
+All the competing methods are adapted to mini-batch training and semi-supervised settings.

-DGraph can be downloaded from  https://dgraph.xinye.com/introduction
+For convenience, some datasets can be obtained from https://drive.google.com/drive/folders/1rEKW5JLdB1VGwyJefAD8ppXYDAXc5FFj?usp=sharing
+We sincerely thank the researchers for providing these datasets.
+Due to the Copyright of DGraph-Fin and Elliptic, you need to download these datasets by yourself.

 >📋  Pick a licence and describe how to contribute to your code repository.